 Campsites in Hickory Knob State Resort Park

-Hickory Knob State Resort Park
+Hickory Knob Campground

 Seasonal activities in Hickory Knob State Resort Park

-Guests new to the Hickory Knob State Resort Park may wonder at the concept of a “resort” park.
-However, once they get a look at the picturesque championship golf course maintained here, they will question no more.
-Golfers will want to be sure that they pack their clubs for their adventure in Hickory Knob State Resort Park.
-The 18-hole championship golf course cuts its way through a mature pine forest along the shores of massive Strom Thurmond Lake and offers golfers stunning lake views.
+A top-rated attraction within the park is the park's picturesque championship golf course.
+Golfers will want to be sure that they pack their clubs for this.
+This waterfront, 18-hole championship golf course cuts its way through pine trees and follows Strom Thurmond Reservoir's shoreline, offering golfers stunning lake views.
 This course was designed by Tom Jackson and will challenge golfers of all ages and ability levels.